tsnellgrove/dark_castle3/dc3/doc.md

 *Valid Turns*

 The first is that we need to get more rigorous about what does and does not constitute a valid turn.
-In the past I called active_gs.move_inc() at the start of app_main() and then selectively called active_gs.move_dec() from within interp() when any error seemed more like the interpreter's fault than the player's.
+In the past I called gs.move_inc() at the start of app_main() and then selectively called gs.move_dec() from within interp() when any error seemed more like the interpreter's fault than the player's.
 But now, with auto commands in play, we need a clear and consistent measure of which turns are valid so that the timer doesn't tick on a non-valid turn.
 To enable this I eliminated the move_dec() calls in interp() and set a move_valid variable (boolean) within app_main().
 For all 'case' == 'error' and also the 'quit' command, move_valid = False.
 In this case, no pre, post, or auto actions are called.
 Whereas, for move_valid == True, move_inc() gets called and pre, post, and auto actions are executed.

 *Auto Message Timing*